 However, when done right, HR strategy drives profits – and the figures from Hunter Adams clients speak for themselves.
 It can be difficult for managers and business owners to understand just how the HR department relates to the company’s bottom line.
 After all, it’s not HR associates who are actively selling products or tapping into new markets.
 Essentially, a good HR team can make the entire company more efficient at what they do – which leads to profitability.

 We claim that we are redefining HR by making your company more profitable, here’s the evidence.

 Our market mapping, social media presence building and direct sourcing have saved our clients hundreds of thousands of pounds.
-Traditionally all vacancies would be sent to third party agents and they would be filled as a placement fee or mark up cost.
+Traditionally all vacancies would be sent to third party agents and they would be filled with a placement fee.
 By having a search recruiter map your market sector and fill the roles directly, not only do you build up a pipeline of people who want to join your company but you massively reduce your external third party agency spend and increase the bottom line.

 Draining Margin and Profits

 We have demonstrated to PLC firms and SMEs that they are draining money every month due to poor productivity.
 As only 36% of staff are engaged in the UK workplace (CIPD 2017), the costs associated with disengagement can be as much as £650,000 per annum for a company with 100 employees.
 You won’t see much of this cost on the P&L. But increased sickness cost and the fact that disengaged employees make 100 more errors means your profits dwindle.
 A HR team could help monitor this, and ensure repeat offenders are investigated.

 Having the right leadership team in place is absolutely crucial, which is why HR can assist in identifying the employees with the most potential.
 Invest in management training to create inspirational leaders which will motivate and inspire their departments.